Ferenc Sbüll

 Ferenc Sbüll (Fran Šbül or Žbul) (around July 26, 1825 – August 12, 1864) was a Hungarian Slovene poet and Catholic priest in Hungary.
-He was born in Turnišče, a village in the Prekmurje region of Slovenia, then part of the Zala County of the Kingdom of Hungary.
-He studied in Kőszeg, Szombathely and Vienna.
+He was born in Turnišče, a village in the Prekmurje region of Slovenia, then part of Zala County in the Kingdom of Hungary.
+He studied in Kőszeg, Szombathely, and Vienna.
 He wrote both secular and religious poetry in his native Prekmurje Slovene.
 He died in Dolenci.